What is Push to-Talk over Cellular, and How Does It Work?

-PoC provides the same group calling capabilities as traditional two-way radio systems to enable instant group calls to multiple users with the press of a PTT button on the radio or from a dispatching application.
+PoC provides the same group calling capabilities as traditional two-way radio systems to enable instant group calls to multiple users with the press of a PTT button on a radio or from a dispatching application.

-Call groups are set up based on all call and emergency calls, types of employees (supervisors, administrators, etc.), remote employees and mobile service fleets, employee locations, type of projects, etc. Radio users can belong to multiple groups as shown in the overlapping areas
+Call groups are set up based on all call and emergency calls, types of employees (supervisors, administrators, etc.), remote employees and mobile service fleets, employee locations, type of projects, etc. Radio users can belong to multiple groups as shown in the overlapping areas.

-Hytera PoC devices are purpose-built for professional business communications.
+Hytera PoC devices are purpose built for professional business communications.
 These compact, rugged, and easy-to-operate handheld devices enable instant group voice and video communications over Wi-Fi and nationwide LTE cellular networks and can automatically switch over to the LTE network when out of Wi-Fi range.

 They are rugged with IP ratings for water submersion and dust resistance and MIL-STD 810G compliant for shock and vibration, and feature digital noise suppression and high-volume speakers for excellent voice quality in loud environments.
 They also feature powerful Lithium-Ion Polymer batteries for guaranteed operation over long shifts.